 The angels found Sodom to be everything that it was reported to be.
 The homosexual men who lived there were so depraved that they wanted to despoil every kind of innocence, even to have sex with angels.
 They may not have consciously recognized that Lot's visitors were angels, but the visitors were men who exuded an unearthly holiness and did not invite sexual attention in any way.
 In fact, the vibes they gave off indicated that they were totally indifferent to sexual allures.

 The Sodomites lust for the angels confirms suspicions that parent/child incest and pedophilia were other perversions that rampaged through the city.
-Pleasure lovers who have degraded themselves to the point where they engage in perversion crave the innocence they have lost, but they are not willing to repent of their sins to regain it.
+People who have degraded themselves to the point where they engage in extreme perversion crave the innocence they have lost, but they are not willing to repent of their sins to regain it.

 Even when the Sodomites were struck blind after trying to break down Lot's door to get to his visitors, they still did not give up their attempts to satisfy their lust on the angels, but felt around for the door.
 This type of utter degradation and depravity is where perversion leads to, if it is not repented of.
-Judgment can be pounding down the door, but pleasures are still sought right up to the last moment of life, instead of conviction making one fall on their knees and plead with God for mercy before it is too late.
+Judgment can be hovering directly over one's head, but pleasures are still sought right up to the last moment of life, instead of conviction making one fall on their knees and plead with God for mercy before it is too late.